physimals/quantiphyse/test/release_testing/pre_release_checklist.md

-# PkView pre-release test checklist
+# Quantiphyse pre-release test checklist

 This is an attempt to document steps to go through prior to each release.
 It isn't exhaustive, but it is intended to cover the basics so no obvious bugs go out to release.

 Release procedure is to copy this file for all builds that are deemed to require full test.
-At present it is not decided whether to test each individual build (windows exe, windows zip, linux deb, etc..) or just one of them.
+At present this is the 'maxi' package for each platform (Windows, Linux, OSX).
 Then fill in the checkboxes like `[x]` for each item checked *if the behaviour is acceptable!*.

 Any comments should be recorded in the copy of the document (e.g. minor issues or observations).
 If bugs are